Unboxed-Software/solana-course/content/deserialize-instruction-data.md

 If you need to spend some more time with this demo before moving on, please do!
 You can also have a look at the program [solution code](https://beta.solpg.io/62aa9ba3b5e36a8f6716d45b) if you get stuck.

+If you want to refer a video tutorial, here's a link [video] (https://www.youtube.com/watch?v=WXutkadkqkE).

 # Challenge

 For this lesson's challenge, try replicating the Student Intro program from Module 1.
 Recall that we created a frontend application that lets students introduce themselves!
 The program takes a user's name and a short message as the `instruction_data` and creates an account to store the data on-chain.